shuvo-dotcom/crime-data-analysis/readme.md

 ### **Model Training and Evaluation**
 Implemented the following models:
 1. **Logistic Regression**: Used for crime type classification.
 2. **Random Forest Classifier**: Applied for classification and prediction tasks.
-3. **Decision Tree Classifier**: Used for location prediction.

 #### **Metrics Used**:
 - Accuracy